yougooo/app_deploy/README.md

     }
 ```

-Continuous delivery start from continuous integration + more test automation + automation deployment artifacts from, very close to continuous deployment, but here some action may done manual, like button "deploy to production".
+Continuous delivery start from continuous integration + more test automation + automation deployment artifacts, very close to continuous deployment, but here some action may done manual, like button "deploy to production".

 ```groovy
    stage('Deploy image'){